ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/organizationally_unique_identifier.md

 This table can be found in **Settings --> Discovery & Snapshots --> Global Configuration --> OUI**.

-It contains OUI (start of a MAC address of a device), vendor to whom this OUI belongs and if it is enabled (can be used) during the discovery process.
+It contains an OUI (the start of a device's MAC address), the vendor to whom this OUI belongs and if it is enabled (can be used) during the discovery process.